Gaza Strip: Climate

 The Gaza Strip has a hot semi-arid climate (Köppen BSh), with warm winters during which practically all the annual rainfall occurs, and dry, hot summers.
 Despite the dryness, humidity is high throughout the year.
 Annual rainfall is higher than in any part of Egypt at between 225 mm in the south and 400 mm in the north, but almost all of this falls between November and February.
-Environmental problems include desertification; salination of fresh water; sewage treatment; water-borne diseases; soil degradation; and depletion and contamination of underground water resources.